Musings on the Berlin Interpretation

 Single Player Character

-the world is viewed through that one character and that character's
+The player controls a single character.
+The game is player-centric, the world is viewed through that one character and that character’s death is the end of the game.

 Most roguelikes tend to be single player character, but some have party-based gameplay.
 However most TTRPGs (of which I’d argue that Roguelikes are an attempt to computerize) are, in fact, party-based.
 The “Single Player Character Only” principle may be too restrictive for modern roguelikes, which benefit from the added complexity, narrative depth, and replayability that multiple characters can offer.
 Embracing a broader approach can enrich the genre and appeal to contemporary gaming audiences.